AMD vs Intel

 TSM vs INTC Appears To Be The Real Issue

 If TSM remains the dominant player, then sooner or later this technology is going to make its way to China.
-China’s government supports key industries, semiconductor’s, 5G, etc. and this is what is enabling them to advance at such a rapid pace.
+China’s government supports key industries, such as semiconductors, 5G, etc., and this is what is enabling them to advance at such a rapid pace.
 Unless The US starts to take a similar stance, it is just a matter of time before China wins the 5g wars (which it appears to have won already as Huawei so far has the best 5g hardware on the market) and the semiconductor wars.
-China is already poaching talent from TSM and other Taiwanese chip based companies at a rapid clip.
+China is already poaching talent from TSM and other Taiwanese chip-based companies at a rapid pace.

 Throughout this article, we used the word could, and might several times, we could have easily opted for the word “will” or something more forceful, but injecting emotions into the game plan is a sure fire way to guarantee a loss.
 Every situation should be treated in the same way; examine the data in a cool, calm and rational manner.